pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 ## Evolution of PDEPs

 Most PDEPs are not expected to change after they are accepted.
-However, this PDEP (PDEP-1), which governs the PDEP process, may change as the process evolves.
 Once there is agreement on the changes, and they are implemented, the PDEP will be only useful to understand why the development happened, and the details of the discussion.